 Time as we know moves in one direction.
 Keep the expiry date as the target time and think about the movement of time.
 Quite obviously as time progresses, the number of days for expiry gets lesser and lesser.
-Given this let me ask you this question – With roughly 18 trading days to expiry, traders are willing to pay as much as Rs.100/- towards time value, will they do the same if time to expiry was just 5 days?
-Obviously they would not right?
+Given this let me ask you this question – With roughly 18 trading days to expiry, traders are willing to pay as much as Rs.100/- towards time value, will they do the same if the time to expiry was just 5 days?
+Obviously, they would not right?
 With lesser time to expiry, traders will pay a much lesser value towards time.
-In fact here is a snap shot that I took from the earlier months –
+In fact here is a snapshot that I took from the earlier months –

 - Date = 29th April

 - Expiry Date = 30th April

 - Time to expiry = 1 day

 - Intrinsic Value = 179.6 – 190 = 0 since it’s a negative value

 - Hence time value should be 30 paisa which equals the premium